tapfortap/Documentation/ios/plugins.md

 # How to add a plugin

-- Add and link the required frameworks and bundles for each plugin to your XCode app project.
+- If required, add and link the required bundles for each plugin to your XCode app project.

-- Import and add the appropriate class file (e.g. `MediaBrixAdProvier`) to the the TapForTap.initialize call.
+- Import the appropriate header file (e.g. `MediaBrixAdProvider.h`) and call TapForTap.initialize with the desired plugin classes.

 ```objective-c
 [...]